IYERADavid/film-web-api/README.md

       - html_form ==> contains:

-        - html_input with name attribute equal to 'email' and value equal to user email and also must less than 322 characters
+        - html_input with name attribute equal to 'email' and value equal to user email and also must be less than 322 characters
-        - html_input with name attribute equal to 'password' and value equal to user password and also must less than 81 characters
+        - html_input with name attribute equal to 'password' and value equal to user password and also must be less than 81 characters

     * outputs: